gf-apis/sessions-api/README.md

   },

-  // Datastore configuration
-  database: {

-    // Datastore "Kind"
+  // Datastore "Kind" where user data is stored
   table: 'User',

   // Datastore namespace
   namespace: null,

   fields: {

     // name of the field that is used together with password during sign-in
     primary: 'username',

     // name of the field that stores the password
     password: 'password'

-    }

   },